ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 - Add tests for the fetching, storing, and filtering functionalities.

 ### Week 2 (June 9th - June 15th)
+- Add a method to verify the correctness of observation files.
+- Implement the Nicer Pipeline to process the Observation.
+- write test for the pipeline to ensure correctness and reliability.

+### Week 3 (June 16th - June 22nd)
+- Implement the database schema to store observation data efficiently.
+- Integrating the Stingray methods and Pyspec tools for Analsis of observation.
 -

-### Week 3 (June 16th - June 22nd)

 ### Week 4 (June 23rd - June 29th)
 - Start developing the graphical user interface (GUI) to interact with the database.
 - Design frontend components for querying and displaying observation data.
-- Integrate API with the GUI.
+- Integrate the Reterive API with the GUI.

 ### Week 5 (June 30th - July 6th)